Using Web Templates as Components in Microsoft Power Pages

 Setting up the Example: A Card Component for Article Information

 Let's say we have a Post table in Dataverse where articles are stored.
-Each post contains several fields, including the title, content, and a publication date.
+Each post contains several fields, including a cover image, the title and content.
 We want to create a Card component that pulls this information and displays it on a page.

 Step 1: Create the Card Component in the Web Template